TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 The first step towards a Self-Healing SDDC is to automate such actions.
 Of course, in a SDDC it needs more than just enabling automation.
 For example, we need to be compliant with change management processes, involve owners of the managed VMs or get approval.
 How to be compliant with such requirements is not part of this chapter but you will learn what options you have to get there.

-Before I give you a short recipe how to enable action automation based on an easy example, let’s quickly recall the Alert Definition concept in a simplified form.
+Before I give you a short recipe how to enable action automation based on an easy example, let's quickly recall the Alert Definition concept in a simplified form.

 The following picture shows the relationships between the involved objects.
 An Alert Definition may have one or multiple Recommendations.
 A Recommendation may include an Action.
 This Action will be available within the Recommendation and can be executed manually from the details view on an alert.